aws-samples/sub-minute-lambda-executor/README.md

 1. When complete, a list of outputs will display the table name and arn, the Step Function name and arn, and the Lambda function names and arns

 ## Running
-1. To start the process either using the cli or console to start execution of the Step Function that was created.
+1. To start the system either use the cli or console, start execution of the Step Function that was created.
 1. The Step Function does not require any inputs

 ## Stopping Execution
-1. To stop execution either using the cli or console update the DynamoDB table column value "running" to false
+1. To stop execution either use the cli or console, update the DynamoDB table column value "running" to false

 ## Resource Cleanup
 ### CloudFormation
-1. Delete the CloudFormation stack created
+1. Delete the CloudFormation stack

 ### CDK
 1. From a terminal window at the root directory of this project do ```cdk destroy```